Stars in Their Eyes: Heats

 The contestants appear firstly as themselves, talking briefly to the host about their lives and giving clues as to who they are going to be performing as, finishing with the now famous catchphrase 'Tonight [presenter name] I'm going to be...'
 The contestants then disappear through the equally famous doors and reappear as the famous singer they are going to impersonate, seemingly instantly.

 At the end of the show, the studio audience vote for their favourite, and the winner is announced.
 The winners from each show in the series return for the grand final to perform once more.

-Grand Final & Live Grand Final
+Grand Final

 1990–1992, 2015

 In the original Leslie Crowther version and 2015 revival, the grand finals were pre-recorded, and the winner of the whole series was voted for by the studio audience at the end of the show.
 The first series final in 1990 also had a celebrity panel, consisting of Joe Longthorne, Sally Dynevor and Pete Waterman, who gave their opinions after each performance.

 1993–2006

 When Matthew Kelly took over, the grand finals were broadcast live, and the winner of the whole series was voted for by the viewing public through the phone lines and in later years online as well.
+For each performance, the finalists were accompanied by a live studio orchestra.
 The winner was announced later that same evening in a separate broadcast.

 The same process applied during Cat Deeley's tenure as host.
+In the kids version, from series two onwards, an additional finalist is chosen from the remaining contestants in a public vote with voting lines opening after each heat is broadcast.
+The contestant with the most votes is revealed during the grand final.